A-SeRaG/Final-Project/README.md

    - Implement functionality for users to add products to the cart and place orders.

 ## Future Enhancements
-- Implement payment gateway integration.
+- Integrate a payment gateway to support online transactions.
-- Add support for product categories and filtering.
+- Add product categories, tags, and filters for better navigation.
-- Enhance user authentication with OAuth or multi-factor authentication.
+- Introduce multi-factor authentication for enhanced security.
-- Introduce analytics for admins to track sales and inventory.
+- Provide analytics and reports for admins to monitor sales and inventory.
+- Develop a mobile-friendly interface.

 ## Authors
 Ahmed Serag,
 Omar Ahmed,
 Hager Hussein

+---